-Chad Jones, George and Carol Milne Assistant Professor of Life Science, Botany Department and Environmental Studies Program
+Chad Jones, George and Carol Milne Associate Professor of Life Science, Botany Department and Environmental Studies Program

-George and Carol Milne Assistant Professor of Life Science
+George and Carol Milne Associate Professor of Life Science

 Department of Botany and the Environmental Studies Program

 Joined Connecticut College: 2007